How to Backtest and Access Reports in cTrader for Xen

 This guide explains how to run a backtest in cTrader and export the report so it can be analysed by Xen.

-Backtesting is a required step before using Xen’s report analysis feature.
-The quality of your report directly affects the accuracy of the insights.
+Backtesting is a required step before using Xen’s analysis feature.
+The quality of your report directly affects the usefulness of the insights, so it is important to run tests correctly and use realistic settings.

 Video Guide